-Although resveratrol is well absorbed to the body via intestines, it also has an extremely low-bioavailibity as the liver rapidly conjugates it and “deactivates” the compound through sulphation and glucuronidation.
-This unfortunately makes most of the studies not applicable to the majority of oral resveratrol supplements on the market, as the active resveratrol never reaches its target cells at high enough dosages.
+Although resveratrol is well absorbed to the body via intestines, it also has an extremely low-bioavailability as the liver rapidly conjugates it and “deactivates” the compound through sulphation and glucuronidation.
+This, unfortunately, makes most of the studies not applicable to the majority of oral resveratrol supplements on the market, as the active resveratrol never reaches its target cells at high enough dosages.

 The only type of resveratrol supplement I feel comfortable recommending, is the type made with a patented VESIsorb® delivery system.
 This self-assembling nano-colloid delivery method has been scientifically proven to have over 100x (yes, one hundred times) higher bioavailibity than pure trans-resveratrol powder has (the type used in most supplements).

-I was intrigued by the bold headlines of reservatrols benefits over these years, but never really felt like recommending in it due to the fact that I had also seen the research of its low bio-availibity in the human body.
+I was intrigued by the bold headlines of resveratrol benefits over these years, but never really felt like recommending in it due to the fact that I had also seen the research of its low bioavailability in the human body.
 Only after finding out the research on the VESIsorb® (affiliate link) delivery methods effectiveness, I feel comfortable enough to recommend the supplement without losing my sleep.

 The sad truth is that most of the supplement manufacturers who have been pushing resveratrol over the years also knew that it doesn’t really reach the target tissues in the free trans-resveratrol form, but they’ve sold it anyway!
 This perfectly showcases the true nature of the supplement industry.
 If people buy, they’ll sell anything, whether it works or not is irrelevant.